microsoft/dotnet/README.md

 * [MVVM Cross](https://github.com/MvvmCross/MvvmCross)
 * [ReactiveUI](https://github.com/reactiveui/ReactiveUI)

 There are additional templates available for `dotnet new`.
-For more info see [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new)
+For more information, see [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new)

 ## .NET Foundation